Select Page

 YouTube video

-Understanding TMJ and Invisalign
+Understanding Teeth Clenching and Invisalign Relationship

 Temporomandibular joint (TMJ) disorders affect the hinge-like joint connecting the jaw to the skull.
 TMJ pain may result from issues with the joint or the muscles controlling jaw movement.
 Symptoms include pain, clicking or popping sounds, and difficulty chewing.